 Tip: We use post it notes and write down each one on an individual post it.
 It’s way easier to move things around that way later on.

 Enter a conversation around the things that you have written down and why they are important to you.
 Then arrange all of them from most important to least important.
 Always keeping in mind your “Why”.
 If you want to be debt free more than you want to travel, put that down.

 Decide What is The #1 Most Important

 Once you have prioritized.
 It’s time to make the tough decision and make something the number one priority.
 This will be the one thing that rules above all else.
 For us five years ago it was paying down the mortgage.
-All other decisions, all of the other “Wants” we had were behind that one thing.
+All other decisions.
+All of the other “wants” we had were behind that one thing.

+For us the new priority is financial freedom and travelling is a very close second.
 When we are truly honest with ourselves, if we are financially free we would be in a position where we could enjoy our work more… or realize that we may just be lying to ourselves.
 We really won’t know until we are there.

 Ultimately we want financial freedom, and we want it from passive income sources that can be handed down.
 So that is what we want, the ability to be financially free, to quit our jobs if we ever choose to do so.